goktug7913/ESP_Pilot/README.md

 Overall, the ESP32's processing power, built-in connectivity options, and affordability make it a compelling choice for a flight controller.

+# Floating Point Performance
+Compared to more traditional flight controllers, the ESP32 has a lower floating point performance.
+This is due to the fact that the ESP32 uses a single-precision floating point unit, while most flight controllers use a double-precision floating point unit.
+However, this does not mean that the ESP32 is incapable of performing complex calculations.
+In fact, the ESP32's floating point performance is comparable to that of the STM32F4, which is one of the most popular flight controllers on the market.

+Moreover, this firmware is not intended to be used in high-performance applications.
+It is designed for hobbyists and DIY enthusiasts who want to build their own flight controller using the ESP32 microcontroller.
+As such, the firmware does not require a high level of floating point performance or super fast response times.

 # Development Hardware
 - NodeMCU-32S
 - MPU6050